lukecav/awesome-elementor/README.md

 * [Xpro Addons For Beaver Builder Elementor](https://wordpress.org/plugins/xpro-addons-beaver-builder-elementor/) -  Simply drag and drop our custom creative modules and create stunning websites.
 * [Item Lists for Elementor](https://wordpress.org/plugins/item-lists-for-elementor/) -  It is a perfect solution for formatting bullets in a creative and easy-to-read way.
 This plugin is bundled with precisely designed 5 of the most useful lists to showcase your website with list styling.
 * [Endless Addons](https://wordpress.org/plugins/endless-addons-for-elementor/) -  Endless Addons is a WordPress plugin that works seamlessly with Elementor Website Builder.
+* [eCommerce Addon](https://wordpress.org/plugins/ecommerce-addon/) -  eCommerce Addon covers all the must-needed elements for creating a perfect eCommerce website using Elementor Page Builder.
+20+ Unique & Basic Elementor widget covers all of the eCommerce elements.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.